gpetrofski/Event-Driven-Architecture-PoT/Labs/Lab_01_Event_Streams/README.md

 You can secure your Event Streams resources by managing the access each user and application has to each resource.

 An Event Streams cluster can be configured to expose any number of internal or external Kafka listeners.
 These listeners provide the mechanism for Kafka client applications to communicate with the Kafka brokers.
 The bootstrap address is used for the initial connection to the cluster.
 The address will resolve to one of the brokers in the cluster and respond with metadata describing all the relevant connection information for the remaining brokers.

-Each Kafka listener providing a connection to Event Streams can be configured to authenticate connections with Mutual TLS, SCRAM-SHA-512, or OAuth authentication mechanisms.
+Event Streams can be configured to authenticate Kafka connections with Mutual TLS, SCRAM-SHA-512, or OAuth authentication mechanisms.

 > For more information on managing access, navigate to: [Managing Access](https://ibm.github.io/event-automation/es/security/managing-access/)

+---
+> [!
+NOTES]
+> SCRAM stands for Salted Challenge Response Authentication Mechanism.
+> SCRAM authentication is being used by many other software, like Kafka, MongoDB, database and etc. And it is also being used in some protocols like IMAP and SMTP.
+When using SCRAM, the password is not sent on the transaction itself, and the password can be kept as a one directional hash.
+Besides that, SCRAM can be used in conjunction with TLS to prevent ones from the man-in-the-middle attacks.
+---

 For this lab, we will use SCRAM credentials to access our resources.
 Let's now create the credentials for reaching our cluster securely.